-The Company is authorized to issue an unlimited number of Common Shares.
-As of June 30, 2023, 715,264,245 Common Shares are issued and outstanding.
+Prairie Provident is authorized to issue an unlimited number of Common Shares.
+As of the date of this Information Circular there are 716,105,903 Common Shares issued and outstanding.
 On all matters to be voted upon at the Meeting, Shareholders are entitled to one vote for each Common Share held.
 The Common Shares are the only voting securities of the Company.

-The Company's directors fixed July 7, 2023 as the record date (the "Record Date") for determining Shareholders entitled to receive notice of the Meeting.
+The Company's board of directors (the "Board of Directors") fixed April 5, 2024 as the record date (the "Record Date") for determining Shareholders entitled to receive notice of the Meeting.
 A registered Shareholder of record at the close of business on the Record Date shall be entitled to vote the Common Shares registered in its name on that date, except to the extent that (i) it transfers any Common Shares after the Record Date, and (ii) the transferee of such Common Shares produces properly endorsed share certificates (or otherwise establishes ownership of the transferred Common Shares) and makes a demand to the registrar and transfer agent of the Company, not later than 10 days before the Meeting, that the transferee's name be included on the list of Shareholders entitled to vote at the Meeting.

-To the knowledge of the directors and officers of the Company, no person or company beneficially owns or controls or directs, directly or indirectly, Common Shares carrying 10% or more of the votes that may be cast at the Meeting, except as set out below:
+To the knowledge of Prairie Provident's directors and officers, no person or company beneficially owns or controls or directs, directly or indirectly, Common Shares carrying 10% or more of the votes that may be cast at the Meeting, except as set out below:

-Name of Holder Number of Common Shares Held Percentage of Outstanding Common Shares (undiluted) PCEP Canadian Holdco, LLC (1) 540,925,109 75.6%
+Name of Holder Number of Common Shares Held Percentage of Outstanding Common Shares (undiluted) PCEP Canadian Holdco, LLC (1) 540,925,109 75.5%